 - Crackers and cheese slices

-- Horizon Organic Milk – a few different flavors are available in lunch box size: regular, chocolate, strawberry and vanilla
+- milk – a few different flavors are available in lunch box size: regular, chocolate, strawberry and vanilla

 As my kids have gotten older, they have required way more food.
 The small little lunches just aren’t cutting it anymore.
 I’m going to try out sending more things in containers this year.
 Some pasta, taco meat, soups, etc. You can read more about What to Feed Teenage Boys (or Girls) to Keep Them Full and Happy!